chshersh/chshersh.github.io/posts/2025-01-06-the-most-elegant-configuration-language.md

    severity of specific warnings.
 1. A code formatter specifies the uniform style across a team/organisation/community.
-1. A tool like `git` contains user details and enables configuring aliases.
+1. A tool like `git` contains user details and allows custom aliases.
-1. VSCode describes the plugins and their settings declaratively.
+1. VSCode declaratively describes enabled plugins and their settings.
-1. A build tool has compiler flags, controlling optimisations and extra parameters for build artefacts.
+1. A build tool has compiler flags, controlling optimisations and extra parameters for build artifacts.

 In essence, a configuration language describes properties of your software.
 A _property_ has two parts: **what** and **how**. _What_ is the name of the